simonscmap/CMAP_docs/_build/html/_sources/faq_and_contributing/datasubmission.rst.txt

 To add your dataset to CMAP, please use the following data and metadata conventions.

 .. note:: CMAP is not a data repository and we do not archive and version control datasets.
-We recommend that once your dataset has been approved for submission to CMAP, you register your dataset at a data repository (i.e. Zenodo, Dryad, Figshare, PANGAEA, etc) and obtain a DOI.
+We recommend that once your dataset has been approved for submission to CMAP, you register your dataset at a data repository (Zenodo etc.) and obtain a DOI.
 We will include your DOI when the data is ingested into CMAP.

 1. Data must be in the format:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~